nbeaumont/appro-img-deliverer/README.md

 - adapts the largest dimension of the image delivered, to the largest dimension of the device.
 For example, if we have a breakpoint at 640px in our CSS Media Queries and our device screen resolution is 360px by 640px; if our image is in portrait mode, its height is going to be 640px, and if it is in landscape mode, its width is going to be 640px.

 - serves the same image, whether the device is in portrait or landscape mode on most common mobile devices, to avoid downloading a new image after a change in orientation.
-Devices and resolutions covered are the ones found in Google Chrome Version 44 devTools, Device Mode and Mobile Emulation.
+Devices and resolutions covered are the ones found in Google Chrome devTools, Device Mode and Mobile Emulation.

 - supports high resolution display with a device pixel ratio equal or superior to 2, by delivering an image with twice as many pixels .